Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 5. APR: The True Cost Indicator

 The Annual Percentage Rate (APR) reflects the interest rate plus certain fees spread over the loan term.
 While not perfect, APR helps reveal which loan is truly more expensive.
+If two loans have similar rates but very different APRs, fees are the reason—and fees matter.

 6. Cash to Close